 Enough space in the smallest of spaces: designing small bathrooms

 Narrow, small, often without windows – the bathroom is the problem child in most apartments.
-With the right bathroom furniture and some skill, even small bathrooms can be furnished stylishly and with sufficient storage space.
+With the right bathroom furniture and modern compact toilets and some skill, even small bathrooms can be furnished stylishly and with sufficient storage space.

 7.8 square meters: According to the Association of the German Sanitation Industry (VDS), an average bathroom in German apartments is this large.
 But even small bathrooms can be big if you furnish them properly – solutions for the most common problems.